PopMaster: PopMaster TV

-Shortly after moving to Greatest Hits Radio, it was announced in April 2023 that a televised version of PopMaster, titled PopMaster TV, was commissioned by Channel 4 to air on their More4 channel., broadcasting a six-episode series from 26 June 2023, with the grand final on 3 July 2023, featuring winners from each of the daily episodes broadcast the week before.
+Shortly after moving to Greatest Hits Radio, it was announced in April 2023 that a televised version of PopMaster, titled PopMaster TV, had been commissioned by Channel 4 to air on its More4 channel.
+A six-episode series aired from 26 June 2023, with the grand final on 3 July 2023, featuring winners from each of the daily episodes broadcast the week before.

-The series is produced by 12 Yard, with Bruce reprising his role as presenter and two players playing the regular PopMaster game at the end of the hour, after three other contestants have been knocked out in previous rounds, all devised for the TV series.
-The series was recorded at BBC Scotland, Glasgow.
+Bruce reprised his role as presenter, and two players played the regular PopMaster game at the end of the hour, after three other contestants had been knocked out in previous rounds, all devised for the TV series.
+The series was produced by 12 Yard and was recorded at BBC Pacific Quay, Glasgow.

-The second series premiered on 13 May 2024 and starts with two celebrity specials; the series continues with regular episodes from 20 May 2024.
+The second series premiered on 13 May 2024 and started with two celebrity specials; the series continued with regular episodes from 20 May 2024.

 In October 2024, PopMaster TV was recommissioned for two more series.

-The third series premiered on 17 December 2024 with a celebrity DJ special, followed by a celebrity special on 7 January 2025.
+The third series premiered on 17 December 2024, with a celebrity DJ special, followed by a celebrity special on 7 January 2025.
 The regular series began on 14 January and ran for eight heats, with the grand final on 11 March 2025.

 The fourth series premiered on 23 June 2025 and ran for eight heats, with the grand final on 3 July 2025.

+In March 2026, PopMaster TV was again recommissioned for two more series.

+The fifth series premiered on 17 August 2026, with a celebrity special.
+The regular series began on 18 August 2026.